duckduckgo/zeroclickinfo-goodies/pull_request_template_cheat_sheet.md

 3) Preview the text before posting by clicking the "Preview changes" button above text box.
 The questions should remain bolded so it's easier for everyone to read

-4) Make sure you don't include these instructions when you paste this into the Pull Request description!
+4) Do not include these instructions when you paste the questions into the Pull Request description!

 ## Demo